Trump’s claims of presidential immunity to be probed at U.S. Supreme Court on Thursday

 “Not every impeachment inquiry will result in the punishment that a President’s political opponents believe he deserves, but that is not a reason for prosecutors and the courts to go hunting for an alternative.”

-The post Trump’s claims of presidential immunity to be probed at U.S. Supreme Court on Thursday appeared first on West Virginia Watch.
+The post Trump’s claims of presidential immunity to be probed at U.S. Supreme Court on Thursday appeared first on Nebraska Examiner.